-  Pionarch was able to re-design the interior of the home with a contemporary twist.
-The first floor level had two staircases and we had blocked one of them for the purpose of creating Walk in Closet on the second floor and a very functional layout of the Master Bedroom Suite.
+The first floor level had two staircases and we had blocked one of them for the purpose of creating a walk-in closet on the second floor and a very functional layout of the Master Bedroom Suite.
 The first floor did not have any bathroom.
 There was only one bathroom in the entire house.
-The new layout presented incorporated the powder room and laundry next to the kitchen as well as one bathroom and one Master Bath on the second level.
-The beautiful plank floors were refinished and new floor was installed where missing.
-The bathroom tiles selection as well as accessories matched the style of the house.
+The new layout incorporated the powder room and laundry room conveniently placed next to the kitchen.
+One additional bathroom and one Master Bath was added on the second level.
+The original, beautiful wood plank floor was refinished and new floor was installed in lieu of carpeting.
 The kitchen became pleasant and functional with white color cabinets to brighten the space.

-Pionarch was able to remodel the last house on Warren Street that was left for years without being refurbished.
-The neighbors are very happy to see the change and curiously come in to inspect it.
-We take pride of the project as it is a big challenge to work on a project full of surprises.
-I think the lesson for homeowners of historical houses is – have 30% contingency, as you never know what you will be facing after you take the plaster off.
+Pionarch Design and Construction had remodeled the last house on Warren Street that was left for years without being refurbished.
+The neighbors are very happy to see the change and we take pride of it.
+The advise we have for homeowners of historical/old houses is to leave 30% contingency, as it is unpredictable what you will find after you take the plaster off.

 Our clients’s Reaction

 “I was very impressed with the job that Pionarch did in the complete redesign of my home.
 It was an extensive job.
-Lydia was incredibly professional, and both the attention to detail along with the technology were amazing.
-I am a Realtor and refer the company on to people looking to have similar work done.”
+Pionarch was incredibly professional, and both the attention to detail along with the technology were amazing.
+I am a Realtor and refer the company on to people looking to have similar work done.” – Ryan